Paper and Paperboard: Material-Specific Data

 EPA measures the generation, recycling, composting, combustion with energy recovery and landfilling of paper and paperboard products.

-EPA used statistics from the American Forest & Paper Association (AF&PA) to estimate paper and paperboard generation in 2015.
-The total generation of paper and paperboard in MSW was 68.1 million tons in 2015.
-EPA estimated paper and paperboard to be 25.9 percent of total MSW generation in 2015.
+EPA used statistics from the American Forest & Paper Association (AF&PA) to estimate post-consumer paper and paperboard generation in 2017.
+The total generation of paper and paperboard in MSW was 67 million tons in 2017, which was 25 percent of total MSW generation that year.

 Please see the EPA Methodology Document for further information on estimating the generation and management of paper and paperboard.